A linear algorithm for multi-target tracking in the context of possibility theory: Uncertain counting measure

-Combining \cref{thm:sumIndUcm} and \cref{thm:predictionFirstMoment}, one can obtain the predicted intensity function describing multiple dynamical systems that have been propagated from the last time step to the current time step plus some appearing systems.
+\Cref{thm:sumIndUcm,thm:predictionFirstMoment} confirm that the definition of presence function for uncertain counting measures preserves some fundamental properties of the concept of first-moment measure for point processes.
+In particular, when combining \Cref{thm:sumIndUcm} and \Cref{thm:predictionFirstMoment}, one can obtain the predicted presence function describing multiple targets that have been propagated from the last time step to the current time step plus some newborn targets.